 - I used pressure cooker to cook the squash and green lentils.
-You could cook in a saucepan.
+You can also cook them in a saucepan.

-- I only used half of the buttercup squash, peel off the skin and cube them evenly.
+- I used half of the buttercup squash, peel off the skin and cube them evenly.

 - Into a pressure cooker, add cubed squash, green lentils, chili powder, turmeric powder, coriander powder, curry leaves, salt and 2 cups water.

-- Close the cooker with its lid and keep the whistle on it, and cook till 2 whistles or for 20 to 25 minutes till squash and lentil turns tender.
+- Close the cooker with its lid and keep the whistle on it, cook till 2 whistles or for 20 to 25 minutes till squash and lentil turns soft.

-- Remove the cooker from the heat and let the pressure subside.
+- Take the cooker from the heat and let the pressure subside.

-- Open the lid, the squash and green lentil should have cooked well.
+- Open the lid, the squash and green lentil will be perfectly cooked.

 - Add the ground coconut, combine well and cook for a few minutes.